mezez/semantic-web-calendar/readme.md

 #### DOWNLOAD

 This downloads a CPS2 master calendar events in ics format, processes/validates the content and uploads to territoire.emse.fr Linked Data Platform (LDP).
+A container is created automatically on the LDP by this command or the READ command in event that one does not already exist.
 The calendar data can be found at https://planning.univ-st-etienne.fr/jsp/custom/modules/plannings/anonymous_cal.jsp?resources=4222&projectId=1&calType=ical&firstDate=2022-08-22&lastDate=2023-08-20

 #### READ